jnels4/nfl_predictions/README.md

 Using machine learning to analyze historical NFL data in order to make predicitons about current/future NFL games.

+## Question

+Can NFL outcomes be predicted using historical NFL data?

 ## Resources
 - kaggle